KRXI-TV

 KRXI-TV (channel 11) is a television station in Reno, Nevada, United States, affiliated with Fox and NBC.
-It is owned by Sinclair Broadcast Group, which provides certain services to sports-formatted independent station KNSN-TV (channel 21, owned by Deerfield Media) and KRNV-DT (channel 4, owned by Cunningham Broadcasting) through separate joint sales and shared services agreements (JSA/SSA).
-However, Sinclair effectively owns KRNV as the majority of Cunningham's stock is owned by the family of deceased group founder Julian Smith.
+It is owned by Sinclair Broadcast Group alongside sports-formatted independent station KNSN-TV (channel 21) and operated with KRNV-DT (channel 4).
 The three stations share studios on Vassar Street in Reno; KRXI-TV is broadcast from transmitters on Peavine Peak and Slide Mountain.

 KRXI-TV began broadcasting on December 3, 1995.
 It replaced channel 21, then KAME-TV, as Reno's Fox affiliate.
 Luther Mack, a restaurant owner, won the channel 11 permit and contracted with Cox Broadcasting for management, with Cox buying the station outright; Cox also programmed KAME.
 Even though the creation of a local news department was announced, the station primarily rebroadcast the 10 p.m. newscast of Cox-owned KTVU in Oakland, California.
-Sinclair acquired KRXI-TV and three other Cox stations in small markets in 2013; later that year, it purchased the physical assets of KRNV-DT, Reno's NBC affiliate.
+Sinclair acquired KRXI-TV and three other Cox stations in small markets in 2013; later that year, it purchased the physical assets of KRNV-DT, then Reno's NBC affiliate.
+On December 1, 2025, NBC programming moved from KRNV to a subchannel of KRXI.